-The great thing about recording voice-over for eLearning projects, or any other voiceover for that matter, is the ability to service local, regional, national and international clients.
+Recording voice-over for eLearning projects, or any other voiceover for that matter, is the ability to service local, regional, national and international clients.

-John’s fully equipped home studio includes Source Connect Standard, Skype and Phone Patch, giving you the ability to listen in and direct the session while he’s recording your script.
+John’s fully equipped home studio includes Source Connect Standard, Zoom, Skype and Phone Patch, giving you the ability to listen in and direct the session while he’s recording your script.
 This is especially beneficial for time sensitive projects as it allows all the corrections to tone and pace to be done immediately on the spot.

 Let’s Get Started on a Collaborative Partnership!